userfront/guide/all/examples/nodejs.md

 ### Server (backend)

-Our server route should read the `authorization` header for the request, then verify the JWT access token with the project's public key before responding.
+Our server route should read the `authorization` header for the request, then verify the JWT access token with the account's public key before responding.
 We are using the open source [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) library to verify the token.

 If the JWT access token is invalid or expired, we throw an error and return `Unauthorized`.